nVentis/rxi-science-bundle/README.md

 # rxi-science-bundle
-Collection of JavaScript service classes to deal with process automation
+Collection of JavaScript service classes to deal with process automation.

+Requires RXI Server for usage